 Electrical muscle stimulation involves sending electrical impulses through the skin.
-This stimulation may help repair tissue and strengthen muscles.
+This stimulation may provide benefits, such as helping repair tissue and strengthening the muscles.

 The electrical impulses mimic what occurs when someone contracts and releases a muscle naturally.
 Physical therapists and doctors use this technique to treat people with various diseases and injuries.

 The article below takes an in-depth look at what electrical muscle stimulation involves, how it works, its uses, its risks, and possible alternatives.

 Electrical muscle stimulation, called E-stim, uses special devices to send electrical impulses through the skin to target nerves or muscles.

 There are a few types of electrical muscle stimulation.
 The most common forms include transcutaneous electric nerve stimulation (TENS) and electrical muscle stimulation (EMS).

 TENS and EMS involve applying electrodes to the skin near an affected muscle to send an electrical current to the area.
 This current causes rhythmic muscle contractions.